oslabs-beta/Sveltime/Contribute.md

 * Time-jump/Snapshot: This will be the ability to store changes of state within a specific render as a snapshot and to jump between snapshots and visualize their differences.

-* FlowChart: Use d3 to view components in differnt forms and manipulate the data.
+* FlowChart: Use d3 to view components in different forms and manipulate the data.

 * Stores: Currently we only visualize Svelte components.
 If you can integrate visualization of Svelte stores, that would be terrific!